alicexue/ppi-pipeline/README.md

 8. Level 2 and level 3 are run similarly.
 Use the -h option to see explanations of the parameters

-:bangbang::bangbang::bangbang: **The following section is unique to ppi-pipeline.*
+:bangbang: **The following section is unique to ppi-pipeline.* :bangbang:
-#### For running ppi analyses:
+#### To run PPI analyses:
+1. Create the EV files, which belong in the 'onsets' directories in each run folder.
+Make sure the EV files are named correctly (see the diagram below).
+Confound files should be saved in the same location as the EV files (the file name ends in *_ev-confounds, see below).
+(Note that the confounds files can be generated automatically, as mentioned in Step 1 under "To run fmri analyses") Task regressor EVs should be in the 3-column format (see the [FSL documentation](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/task_fmri/feat/user_guide?id=evs)); the physiological regressor EV should be in the 1-entry-per-volume format.
-1. To indicate which EV in conditions.json is for the interaction, the EV name in conditions.json must be preceded by `*interaction*_`.
-This will make sure the appropriate waveform shape is used.
+2. Add conditions.json to provide names for each EV.
+Keys are task names and values are dictionaries, wherein the keys are the EV numbers (formatted as strings) and the value is the name of the EV.
+Here, the desired name of the physiological regressor should be preceded by `*phys*_`.
+The desired name of the interaction EV should be preceded by `*interaction*_`.
+This will make sure the appropriate waveform shapes are used.
     - Example conditions.json:
         ```
         {"distance":
             {"1":"abs",
             "2":"rep",
-            "3":"phys-hpc",
+            "3":"*phys*_hpc",
             "4":"*interaction*_ppi_abs",
             "5":"*interaction*_ppi_rep",
             "6":"rt",